 2 - Your application is key so try and try and tailor it to each program your applying to.
 With the limited funds in each program when you get selected for the scholarship you are basically an ambassador for that particular program so show genuine reasons why you should represent them.

-3 - Try and emphasize on yourself through self-branding.
-Show an additional interest to the subject by maintaining a blog, research papers, a personal website stressing on a particular topic, and more.
+3 - Try and emphasize yourself through self-branding.
+Show an additional interest in the subject by maintaining a blog, research papers, a personal website stressing a particular topic, and more.

 How do I secure the right grant?

 Apart from the grants awarded from the US Department of education like the Federal Pell Grant, Iraq and Afghanistan Service Grants, and more, there are grants students can receive from state governments, private organizations, and non-profits.
 There are even institutional grants where the colleges and universities have a limited amount of money to award.